ostankin/html-chords/README.md

 <script type="text/javascript" src="js/html-chords.js"></script>
 ```

-Two example HTMLs are an illustration of how the script works. `style.css` is also not a part of the module, but it is used in the example to beautify the pages.
+Two example HTMLs illustrate how the script works. `style.css` is not a part of the module, it is used in the examples to beautify the pages.
 I do not own this CSS, it is taken from [Truly Simple Free CSS Template ](http://www.free-css.com/free-css-templates/page41/truly-simple) by Igor Penjivrag.

 ### Customization